API versions

 • A major version (ex, 1.X, 2.X, etc) will be incremented when breaking changes are made, such as removing existing API functionality or significantly changing existing API functionality so that the response to a given request is different in structure, e.g., removing the container element from the ?affiliation response.

-Changes that do not require versioning include non-breaking changes to existing API functionality such as bug fixes, and incremental improvements to search behavior to improve speed or accuracy.
+• Minor (non-breaking) changes to existing API functionality, such as bug fixes and incremental improvements to search behavior to improve performance/accuracy

 Deploying new API versions